Pathoschild/smapi-mod-dump/source/~JohnsonNicholas/LunarDisturbances/README.md

 ## Current Version:

-1.1
+1.2

 ## Requirements

 - SMAPI 3.0+
+- SpaceCore
 - Stardew Valley 1.4+

 ## This Mod Does:

 - Adds a moon overhead, which will act on the world - occasionally helping your crops, occasionally hurting your crops, as well as acting on how many items wash up on the beach.
 During a full moon, more rare items may wash up..
 - Adds a blood moon, which will spawn monsters, make things more expensive, and people irritable
 - On rare new moons, you get an eclipse.
+- Rare moons to have more effects

 ## Multiplayer

-Works only for the host player.
-Most of the events should affect farmhands.
+Works only for the host player, but syncs to allow MP games to run normally.

 ## Compatiblity